awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 `dualstack`
 Clients can connect to the load balancer using both IPv4 addresses \(for example, 192\.0\.2\.1\) and IPv6 addresses \(for example, 2001:0db8:85a3:0:0:8a2e:0370:7334\)\.

+**Dualstack load balancer considerations**
++ The load balancer communicates with targets based on the IP address type of the target group\.
-When you enable dual\-stack mode for the load balancer, Elastic Load Balancing provides an AAAA DNS record for the load balancer\.
++ When you enable dualstack mode for the load balancer, Elastic Load Balancing provides an AAAA DNS record for the load balancer\.
 Clients that communicate with the load balancer using IPv4 addresses resolve the A DNS record\.
 Clients that communicate with the load balancer using IPv6 addresses resolve the AAAA DNS record\.

-The load balancer communicates with targets using IPv4 addresses, regardless of how the client communicates with the load balancer\.
-Therefore, the targets do not need IPv6 addresses\.

-For more information, see [IP address types for your Application Load Balancer](load-balancer-ip-address-type.md)\.
++ Access to your internal dualstack load balancers through the internet gateway is blocked to prevent unintended internet access\.
+However, this does not prevent non\-IWG internet access \(such as, through peering, Transit Gateway, AWS Direct Connect, or AWS VPN\)\.

 ## Connection idle timeout<a name="connection-idle-timeout"></a>

 For each request that a client makes through a load balancer, the load balancer maintains two connections\.
 The front\-end connection is between a client and the load balancer\.
-The back\-end connection is between the load balancer and a target\.
+The backend connection is between the load balancer and a target\.
 The load balancer has a configured idle timeout period that applies to its connections\.
 If no data has been sent or received by the time that the idle timeout period elapses, the load balancer closes the connection\.
 To ensure that lengthy operations such as file uploads have time to complete, send at least 1 byte of data before each idle timeout period elapses, and increase the length of the idle timeout period as needed\.

-For back\-end connections, we recommend that you enable the HTTP keep\-alive option for your EC2 instances\.
+For backend connections, we recommend that you enable the HTTP keep\-alive option for your EC2 instances\.
 You can enable HTTP keep\-alive in the web server settings for your EC2 instances\.
-If you enable HTTP keep\-alive, the load balancer can reuse back\-end connections until the keep\-alive timeout expires\.
+If you enable HTTP keep\-alive, the load balancer can reuse backend connections until the keep\-alive timeout expires\.
 We also recommend that you configure the idle timeout of your application to be larger than the idle timeout configured for the load balancer\.

 By default, Elastic Load Balancing sets the idle timeout value for your load balancer to 60 seconds\.
 Use the following procedure to set a different idle timeout value\.